digio/powertune-executor/DEVELOPERS.md

 The project is organised into the following folder structure:

 - `/` - Project-level configuration (linting rules, CI, docs, license)
-- `public/` - Files that are deployed to GitHub pages (web-content).
-The generated JS & CSS files are copied here.
 - `src/` - The source code and test specifications

 ## Installing